 We both know what this friendship means to us, but to actually vocalize it?
 We just can’t handle it.
-Our eyes dart anywhere but at each other, and we make jokes when it gets too deep.
-Normally our server will come over (I swear they only come when your mouth is full of food or you’re having an emotional breakdown, am I right?) and snap us out of our tears, but then we move on like it never happened.
+Our eyes dart anywhere but at each other, and we awkwardly make jokes when the conversation gets too deep.
+Normally our server will come over (I swear they only come when your mouth is full of food or you’re having an emotional breakdown) and snap us out of our tears, but then we move on like it never happened.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.